-Use your hammer drill in order to make the holes.
+Use your hammer drill to make the holes.
 Go up and down until the hole is cleared and at the end blow on the hole so you can remove any dust to increase holding power.
 Once the holes are made, place the bolts in the holes but do not tighten yet.
 First, tap the bolts with a hammer until the washer rests against the base plate like so:

 With a level, make sure that the column is evenly placed and there is no side to side plumb or front to front plum.
-If there is, simply fix with a couple of horseshoe shims until the column is evenly balanced.
+If there is, fix it with a couple of horseshoe shims until the column is balanced.
 (Shim thickness should not exceed 2-1/4”).
 Once you have the column leveled, tighten them at 85 ft-lbs. of torque.

-When you have secured the power side column, start working on the offside column, this will definitely be easier and more efficient.
+When you have secured the power side column, start working on the offside column, this will be easier and more efficient.
 Follow the steps again to install the second column.

 Next, we have to install the hydraulic power unit itself.
 Even though the hydraulic unit is a little heavy, you can install it with the help of someone else.
 Usually, the unit will come with a Vibration dampener and this must be placed between the Hydraulic unit and the column.
-Once you have installed the hydraulic unit properly, you can fill the unit with hydraulic oil, you will need approximately four gallons.
+Once you have installed the hydraulic unit, you can fill the unit with hydraulic oil, you will need approximately four gallons.

-Installing Cables, Lines and Hoses
+Installing Cables, Lines, and Hoses

-Depending on what kind of lift you bought, the installations for these items are always going to be slightly different.
+Depending on what kind of lift you bought, the installations for these items are always going to be different.
 However, for most lifts, you always have to install the safety cables through the cylinders in the columns and through the top bar of the lift.
 And the same thing goes for the hydraulics lines and power unit hoses.
-So please read the installation manual properly and follow the advice step by step.
+So please read the installation manual and follow the advice step by step.
 They will direct you exactly on how to install each cable and where it needs to go.
-Since you are not doing any heavy lifting anymore, it won’t be so difficult; you just have to pay close attention to what you are doing.
+Since you are not doing any heavy lifting anymore, it won’t be so difficult; you have to pay close attention to what you are doing.
 One mistake and you might have to redo all your work again.

 Installing the Lift Arms

-Make sure that the teeth on the gear ring mesh smoothly with the teeth on the gears of the arm restraint and tighten the gear ring bolts.
+Make sure that the teeth on the gear ring mesh with the teeth on the gears of the arm restraint.
+You must also tighten the gear ring bolts.
 Always test the lift arm by moving it from left to right and make sure that it can hold up your weight before placing any cars on top of it.